snedmagdous/epigenomics-trauma-nlp/README.md

 ## **Team Members and Responsibilities**
 1. **Majd Aldaye (NetID: ma798)**
    Contributions:
-   - Implemented `fetch.py` for querying and downloading research papers.
+   - Implemented testing frameworks for all major scripts (`test_expand_terms.py`, `test_visuals.py`, etc.).
-   - Developed term expansion using semantic similarity in `expand_terms.py`.
-   - Tested `fetch.py` and `expand_terms.py` functionality extensively.
+   - Debugged `fetch.py` and `expand_terms.py` functionality extensively.
+   - Worked on developing visualization logic in `myvisuals.py`.
    - Assisted in refining preprocessing logic (`process.py`) and improving co-occurrence calculations.

 2. **Maya Murry (NetID: mmm443)**
    Contributions:
+   - Implemented `fetch.py` for querying and downloading research papers.
+   - Developed term expansion using semantic similarity in `expand_terms.py`.
    - Refactored `process.py` for improved text cleaning, tokenization, and categorization.
-   - Implemented testing frameworks for all major scripts (`test_expand_terms.py`, `test_visuals.py`, etc.).
    - Began implementing `topic_modeling.py` using LangChain for deeper semantic analysis.
-   - Worked on developing visualization logic in `myvisuals.py`.

 ---

 ## **Demo Goals**
 The demo will:
-1. Verify that major components of the pipeline run successfully against test cases.
+1. Verify  major components of the pipeline run successfully against test cases.
 2. Showcase distinct contributions from each team member.
 3. Provide clear and reproducible steps for the TA to run the demo independently.